HE-Arc/webapp-server/files/laravel/README.md

 // ...
 // Trust specific proxies
 protected $proxies = [
-    'REVERSE-PROXY-IP-ADDRESS',  // Replace with the address found above ];
+    '172.18.0.6',  // Replace with the address found using the command above ];
 // ...
 ```